 As an Amazon Associate we earn from qualifying purchases.

 You know what I love?
 Smoothies.
 They are so simple to make, especially if you like buying and freezing your fruit in bulk.
-There is no summer where our freezer isn’t packed with frozen strawberries, bananas, and recently papayas (story for another time).
+There is no summer where my freezer isn’t packed with frozen strawberries, bananas, and recently papayas (a story for another time).

 That said, one of the old classics is the chocolate peanut butter banana smoothie.
 Definitely approaching the milkshake side of the spectrum, this delicious treat can be made quickly and easily with just a few ingredients and a blender.